Evidence-Based Advice on Aging Well

 ― Andy Rooney

-Becca Levy, PhD, a professor of social and behavioral sciences at the Yale School of Public Health, recently published a study in the journal Geriatrics.
-Her research team followed more than 11,000 older Americans over a period of up to 12 years to track changes in their cognitive and physical well-being.
-Nearly half the participants showed improvements in at least one of the domains, challenging the stereotype that aging is always a time of decline.
+Becca Levy, PhD—professor of social and behavioral sciences at the Yale School of Public Health—recently published a study in the journal Geriatrics following more than 11,000 older Americans over a period of up to 12 years, tracking changes in their cognitive and physical well-being.
+Nearly half the participants showed improvements in at least one of the domains, challenging the stereotype that aging is a time of decline.
 “Many people equate aging with an inevitable and continuous loss of physical and cognitive abilities,” said Dr. Levy.

 “What we found is that improvement in later life is not rare, it’s common, and it should be included in our understanding of the aging process.”1

+Dr. Levy’s team also discovered that people with more positive beliefs about aging were often among the group that showed improvements over time.
+In other words, if you think life gets better as you get older, you may just make that your reality.
 A Harvard T.H.
 Chan School of Public Health study came to similar conclusions.
 Researchers followed 14,000 adults over age 50 and found that the people who had the highest satisfaction with aging had a 43% lower risk of dying from any cause over a four-year period compared with those who were the least satisfied.
 Those with a positive mindset also had lower risk for health conditions like diabetes, cancer and heart disease and were less lonely and depressed.

 “There’s a connection between mindsets and health behaviors,” said Eric Kim, one of the Harvard researchers.
 “One leads to the other.”2